PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 nested branch is rewritten exactly once.
 Each nested inverse post adapter is rewired to its own Add output, while cleanup recursively collects adapters from the whole successful plan.
-A bounded pre-scan now collects every Add operator in the selected tree and combines those indices with the root Concat.
+A bounded pre-scan now collects every Add operator in the selected graph and combines those indices with the root Concat.
 Multiple outputs of one Split may feed different Add nodes and a separate input of that same root Concat.
 The candidate-wide set makes resolution independent of Concat input order, while any consumer outside the set that is not an exact inverse adapter rejects the complete candidate.
-Add-output fan-out across selected branches and other mixed operand families deliberately remain in legacy.
+Add outputs may therefore fan out to sibling selected Add branches or to a parent Add and the root Concat; shared application state rewrites each Add only once.
+Pad/Slice and other mixed operand families deliberately remain in legacy.
 The pseudo-LeakyRelu family proves the exact
 `ReLU(x) - alpha * ReLU(-x)` topology.
 It accepts either Mul operand order,
 requires scalar alpha, preserves Sub order, and supports direct or unary